reivax-boucoi/Electronic_Load/README.md

 The layout was done using the Eagle software (v9.5.2).
 Gerbers, Eagle project files, top and bottom views are available on the `pcb` folder.
 PCBs were printed using JLCPCB service.
 The schematic is available in a pdf and Eagle `.sch` format as well.
+A Bill of Materials (BOM) is also available, in plain text and html format, on the `pcb` folder.

 Several user-definable bi-color status LEDs are included, such as Load ON/OFF, TX & RX, acquisition blink, as well as a power LED.